IfrahIdrees/DGR-POMDP/KnowledgeBase/knowledge_base.md

             }
         }
     }

  - "***_id***" is a unique label for the step by the system
  - "***type***" indicates this is a step category.
 (In the knowledge base, it also includes ***task***)
  - "***precondition***": demonstrate under what kind of condition, this step can be executed
 	 - one precondition begins with a concrete object in the environment, and then specify its required state
 	 - constraint precondition: the first element of the list explains the constrain, like the ">=" in the example
  - ***effect***: explains how the step will change the state of the environment.
 (Similar to precondition)
+	 - ????????????????????????????????????????????????????????????????????????????????????????????? ***June 20 discussion: the effect list of a step only associate with one object***
+	 - If in this case, give an object, according to its state change, the only associated step can be found by search on the database.
+Because only this step can explain the state change, there is no need to check the precondition of this step.
+It's precondition must be satisfied in state_1.
+	 - ***Choice one: allow variable:*** However, now object variables occurred in the precondition of this step, the algorithm cannot tell who they are.
+When doing goal recognition, the algorithm will still regard them as variables.
+And do planning process with them as variables.
+The precondition is satisfied if there exist one combination of variables works for the decomposition.
+	 - ***Another choice***: In each step, there is no object variable.
+It already specified who they are.
+Step is associated with each concrete sensor and object.
+In this case, if we do goal recognition, every object is specified (not variable).
+It would be easier to do precondition checking.

 ##MongoDB Collections##